INQUIRELAB/mcp-bridge-api/README.md

   "size": 123
 }
 ```
 ##### High Risk (Level 3)
 - Requires Docker configuration
-- Automatically runs the server in an isolated Docker container
+- Automatically launches the server inside an isolated Docker container if it isn't already running in one
 - Responses include Docker execution information
 - Provides stronger isolation for potentially dangerous operations